-- The frame you build can be as deep as you like — the more space you provide around the bath, the more space you have for the toiletries that amass here.
+Another option is to build a timber frame for it to sit in.
+The frame you build can be as deep as you like — the more space you provide around the bath, the more space you have to keep toiletries to hand.

 - They offer lots of storage potential

-- They can be tiled to match the rest of the bathroom
+- The frame can be tiled to match the rest of the bathroom

 - They tend to work out cheaper than freestanding baths